Coconut butter fudge has been my go-to treat for a few years now.

 - Carob – If you avoid chocolate, carob is a great replacement.
 This is the brand I use.

-- Dried Fruit – Things like dried cherries, cranberries, blueberries and raisins all work really well in this base recipe.
+- Dried fruit – Things like dried cherries, cranberries, blueberries, and raisins all work really well.
 Chop your dried fruit first so it incorporates well.

-- Freeze Dried Fruit – Use freeze dried fruit like strawberries, blueberries or raspberries to add beautiful flavor and color to this fudge base!
+- Freeze-dried fruit – Use freeze-dried fruit like strawberries, blueberries, or raspberries to add beautiful flavor and color!

-- Citrus Zest – Use oranges, lemons or limes to add a pop of flavor to this fudge.
+- Citrus zest – Use oranges, lemons, or limes to add a pop of flavor.

 - Coconut – Use unsweetened shredded coconut to add texture and more coconut flavor.

-- Flavoring – Vanilla extract, maple flavor, orange flavor, almond extract and caramel flavor all work really well in this fudge base.
+- Flavoring – Vanilla extract, maple flavor, orange flavor, almond extract, and caramel flavor all give divine results.

 Get My Coconut Butter Fudge Base Recipe Now